-As always I like to start these book reviews with a nice healthy dose of background information, so first off, the book is called Follow the Money (A Tale of Tales) and was written by David Fuentes, if you want to get yourself a copy of this thriller short story collection then you can head to Amazon and you can also check out the audio-book version on Itunes and it is available if you sign up for Audible.
+As always I like to start these book reviews with a nice healthy dose of background information, so first off, the book is called Follow the Money (A Tale of Tales) and was written by David Fuentes, as well as the physical version you can also check out the audio-book version on Itunes and it is available if you sign up for Audible.
 The story is a collection of narratives bound by the same bank notes being involved, I like this because it reminds me of the old notion of Six degrees of separation, the idea that anyone on the planet can be connected by as little as six other people.
 I’ve always liked that idea, and the notion of connectivity runs throughout the story and presents it in a really interesting way.

 I do have to admit that I’m not usually a fan of short story compilations, but I really enjoyed this one, I liked that the core thread was something small and yet an inexorable part of our lives.
 How money can change hands a hundred times and pick up a hundred different stories.
 What’s good about this story is that even though each story is connected you can truly travel all the way across the world, you really get to experience these tiny vignettes of people’s lives, and David Fuentes really knows how to tell a story so each part is a rich narrative that works independently and together really well.